yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     **Required.** The spacecraftId is encoded in the TC Transfer Frame primary header.

 maxFrameLength (integer)
     **Required.** The maximum length of the frames sent over this link.
-The Virtual Channel can also specify an option for this but the VC specifc maximum frame length has to be smaller or equal than this.
-Note that since Yamcs does not support segmentation (i.e. spliting a TC packet over multiple frames), this value limits effectively the size of the TC packet that can be sent.
+The Virtual Channel can also specify an option for this but the VC specific maximum frame length has to be smaller or equal than this.
+Note that since Yamcs does not support segmentation (i.e. splitting a TC packet over multiple frames), this value limits effectively the size of the TC packet that can be sent.

 priorityScheme (string)
     One of ``FIFO``, ``ABSOLUTE`` or ``POLLING_VECTOR``.
 This configures the priority of the different Virtual Channels.
 The different schemes are described below.